Wednesday, 28 August 2013

 or

-Click on the "wrench" Chrome wrench icon or "Menu" Chrome Menu button icon, which is located near the top-right side of the browser window and then clickHistory.
+Click on the "wrench" or "Menu" icon, which is located near the top-right side of the browser window and then clickHistory.

 Deleting History